sglang (vanilla)

 await dispatch(detok.render(ev.ids))

-The same client-side code works whether or not the server has PR #24557 merged — if the server doesn’t pre-segment, the watcher segments client-side.
-PR #24557 just moves the work earlier in the pipeline.
+The same client-side code works whether or not the server runs the in-server detector — if the server doesn’t pre-segment, the watcher segments client-side.
+The server-side detector just moves the work earlier in the pipeline.

 End-to-end agentic example numbers